History of Liverpool F.C. (1985–present): 1985–90: Success at a cost

 Rush returned to Liverpool for the start of the 1988–89 season, due to homesickness.
 Liverpool struggled at the start of the season and by January they were nine points behind leaders Arsenal; by April the teams were level on points, and Arsenal were ahead on goal difference.
 By this time, Liverpool had reached the semi-finals of the FA Cup against Nottingham Forest at Hillsborough stadium on 15 April 1989.
 Within six minutes the match was abandoned; overcrowding at the Leppings Lane end of the ground resulted in the death of ninety-seven people, as they were crushed against perimeter fencing.
 Ninety-four fans died, in what became known as the Hillsborough disaster, that day; the 95th victim died in hospital from his injuries four days later; the 96th died nearly four years later, without regaining consciousness; the final 97th victim died in 2021.
 Liverpool won the replay 3–1 to reach the final against Everton.
 They led for the majority of the match from an Aldridge goal.
-Stuart McCall scored in the 89th minute to take the game into extra-time.
+Everton's Stuart McCall scored in the 89th minute to take the game into extra time.
 Substitute Rush scored in the 95th minute, but McCall scored again in the 102nd minute to level the match.
 Another goal from Rush two minutes later secured a 3–2 victory for Liverpool.
 Once again, Liverpool had a chance at the double.
 Their final match of the season was against second-placed Arsenal, who were three points behind.
 The game had originally been scheduled for 23 April, but Liverpool's FA Cup commitments meant it was postponed and rearranged for 26 May.
 Arsenal needed to win the match by two clear goals to win the league championship.
 They took the lead in the 52nd minute when striker Alan Smith scored.
 With the match in injury time, Michael Thomas scored to give Arsenal a 2–0 victory.
 The result meant Arsenal won the championship on goals scored.